-Customer satisfaction is the goal of all Quality Assurance efforts when establishing a comprehensive supply chain strategy.
+Customer satisfaction is the ultimate goal of all quality assurance efforts when establishing a comprehensive supply chain strategy.

-Of course, product quality has always been at the top of customer demand.
-However, as a central selling point, supply chain ethics and company transparency are on the rise.
+Product quality has always been at the top of customer demands, but a desire for supply chain transparency and responsible sourcing is on the rise.

-So, quality and transparency are cornerstones to customer satisfaction...but aren't frequent Quality Control checks enough to ensure all of this?
+So, quality and transparency are cornerstones to customer satisfaction, but are frequent quality control checks enough to ensure all of this?

-Perhaps, if a company is willing to waste its resources on excessive third-party testing, frequent product rework, and even complete product scrapping.
+Perhaps, if a company is willing to waste its resources on excessive third-party testing, frequent product rework, and even discard of complete products.

-We will look at how Quality Assurance provides more efficient safeguards against supply chain risks, as well as key elements that contribute to a successful Quality Assurance program.
+In this article, we will examine t how quality assurance provides efficient safeguards against supply chain risks and the key elements that contribute to a successful supply chain quality assurance program.

-The Quality Assurance (QA) process establishes all product quality and compliance specifications, along with best practice guidelines for suppliers, farms, factories, warehouses, and shippers--all during the development stage of production.
+The quality assurance (QA) process establishes all product quality and compliance specifications, along with best practice guidelines for suppliers, farms, factories, warehouses, and shippers during the development stage of production.

-An additional role of Quality Assurance is establishing performance benchmarks for various processes throughout the supply chain to better understand current performance levels, as well as specific improvement opportunities moving forward.
+Another role of quality assurance is establishing performance benchmarks for various processes throughout the supply chain to better understand current performance levels, as well as specific improvement opportunities moving forward.

-The old adage, "high risk, high reward," may have felt more relevant in a time when production safeguards just weren't as sophisticated or readily available as they are now.
+The old adage, "high risk, high reward," may have felt more relevant when production safeguards weren't as sophisticated or readily available as they are now.

 Today's business philosophy has changed.
-Supply chain management is inherently full of risk, and the greatest rewards come from carefully managing those risks.
+Supply chain management is inherently full of risk, and the greatest rewards come from carefully managing them.

 Let's take a look at some common and potentially damaging risks.

-Quality Assurance is also a chance to review your supply partners' performance history, such as the costs incurred through previous rework requests, corrective actions taken to prevent recurring issues, and cost estimates for future rework scenarios.
+Quality assurance is also a chance to review your suppliers’ performance history, such as the costs incurred through previous rework requests, corrective actions implemented to prevent recurring issues, and cost estimates for future rework scenarios.

-All told, you'll have enough information to decide if your supplier 1) needs additional tools and training to improve their output, or 2) needs to be replaced.
+With the right program, you have enough information to decide if your supplier needs additional tools and training to improve their output or needs to be replaced.

-In front of you lies a new set of challenges, including chronic product delays, in-transit damage or spoilage, and even incorrect order fulfillment.
+Transportation can present new challenges, , including chronic product delays, in-transit damage or spoilage, and even incorrect order fulfillment.

-And believe it or not, a growing number of returns have nothing to do with lateness or production defects at all!
-Customer expectations have extended to increasingly lenient return policies just based on a simple change of mind.
+And believe it or not, a growing number of returns have nothing to do with delay or production defects at all.
+Customer expectations have extended to increasingly lenient return policies based on a simple change of mind.

 E-commerce businesses are particularly vulnerable to this trend, as buyers tend to overbuy items they haven't physically seen with the intention of returning a fraction of it.

-Therefore, company QA plans are including 'reverse logistics' measures, like dedicated warehouse space, to handle returns of still-sellable merchandise.
+Therefore, company QA plans must include 'reverse logistics' measures, like dedicated warehouse space, to handle returns of re-saleable merchandise.

 Increasingly, supply chain transparency has become its own category of concern for multi-tiered businesses.

-According to the business technology news site, ZDNet: "Almost nine out of 10 Americans believe transparency from businesses is more important than ever before."
+According to social media analytics company Sprout Social’s report, "Almost 9 out of 10 Americans believe transparency from businesses is more important than ever before."

-Furthermore, their study shows that: "a business' history of being transparent makes them (surveyed customers) more likely to give it a second chance after a bad experience."
+Furthermore, their study shows that when a business is transparent, customers are more likely to give them a second change even after a bad experience.

 Along with high-quality products, customers want to know the product's history:

-Therefore, Quality Assurance planning is the ideal time to incorporate supply chain transparency goals and the metrics you wish to focus on to achieve these goals.
+Therefore, quality assurance planning is the ideal time to establish supply chain transparency goals and metrics.

 A well-designed supply chain management system can fill any remaining knowledge gaps along the way.

-This is especially beneficial for the food industry, as food handing and general labor laws have tightened.
-Food producers have to balance two opposing concerns: time- and temperature-sensitive perishables, on the one hand, and laws that restrict a driver's daily road hours on the other.
+This is especially beneficial for the food industry, as food handling and general labor laws have tightened.
+Food producers have to balance two opposing concerns: time and temperature-sensitive perishables, and laws restricting a driver's daily road hours.

-Additionally, it is during the QA stage of production that production details, best practice training manuals and standardized inspection templates should be shared throughout your supply chain so that every partner can bring themselves up to your expectations.
+Additionally, during the QA stage of production, production details, best practice training manuals, and standardized inspection templates should be shared throughout your supply chain so that every partner can meet your expectations.

-No matter how talented, no single manager can be on-site for every production process.
+No matter how talented, a quality manager can’t be on-site for every production process.

-That is why QIMAone's end-to-end quality and compliance software provides a unified, cloud-based platform for your company and its partners to keep collective eyes on the supply chain.
+That’s why QIMAone's end-to-end quality and compliance software provides a unified, cloud-based platform for your company and its partners to have a comprehensive view of the supply chain.

-Furthermore, through supply chain visualization, mapping, and real-time data collection, Quality Assurance efforts can empower those eyes to combat sourcing, production, and delivery risk before they become insurmountable problems.
+Furthermore, through supply chain visualization, mapping, and real-time data collection, quality assurance efforts can empower you to combat sourcing, production, and delivery risk before they become insurmountable problems.

-Our software has been informed by over 15 years of testing, inspection, and certification (TIC) experience, and our digital library of training materials and inspection templates reflect changing market regulations as well as customer-lead calls for product transparency.
+Our quality management software has been informed by over 15 years of testing, inspection, and certification (TIC) experience.
+Additionally, our digital library of training materials and inspection templates reflect changing market regulations as well as customer-led calls for product transparency.

-Through successful quality assurance, your company doesn't need to blindly chase after your goal.
-With 360-degree visibility, your goal becomes visible and obtainable for everyone across the supply chain.
+Through successful quality assurance, your company doesn't need to chase after your goal blindly.
+With 360-degree visibility, your goal becomes visible and attainable for everyone across the supply chain.